On nef subvarieties: Nef subschemes

-\begin{proposition}[Pullback of nef subschemes] Suppose $Y$ is a nef subscheme of $X$ of codimension $r$, $p: X'\rightarrow X$ a morphism from an equidimensional projective scheme $X'$.
+\begin{proposition}[Inverse image of nef subschemes] Suppose $Y$ is a nef subscheme of $X$ of codimension $r$, $p: X'\rightarrow X$ a morphism from an equidimensional projective scheme $X'$.
 If $p^{-1}(Y)$ has codimension $r$ in $X'$, then $p^{-1}(Y)$ is nef in $X'$.
-In particular, if $p$ is equidimensional, $p^{-1}(Y)$ is nef. \end{proposition} \begin{proof} We have the following commutative diagram:
+In particular, if $p$ is equidimensional, then $p^{-1}(Y)$ is nef. \end{proposition} \begin{proof} We have the following commutative diagram \cite[Corollary II.7.15]{AG}:

-with $\tilde{p}$ induced by the universal property of blowup and $\tilde{p}^{*}(E)=E'$, where $E$ and $E'$ are exceptional divisors in the respective blowups.
-We can now apply proposition \ref{prop: pullback} to conclude the proof. \end{proof}
+with $\tilde{p}$ induced by the universal property of blowup and $\tilde{p}^{*}(E)=E'$, where $E$ and $E'$ are the exceptional divisors in the respective blowups.
+We now apply Proposition \ref{prop: pullback} to conclude the proof. \end{proof}

-\begin{proposition} Let $Y$ be an ample (resp. nef) subscheme of codimension $r$ of $X$.
+\begin{remark} It is necessary to assume that the codimension of $Y$ is unchanged after taking inverse image.
+Consider the case where $Y$ is a closed point of $X$ and $p$ is the blowup morphism of $X$ along $Y$.
+Note that $Y$ is nef, even ample, in $X$, but the exceptional divisor is not nef. \end{remark} \begin{proposition} Let $Y$ be an ample (resp. nef) subscheme of codimension $r$ of $X$.
 Let $Z$ be a closed subscheme of $X$.
-If $Y\cap Z$ has codimension $r$ in $Z$, then $Y\cap Z$ is an ample (resp. nef) subscheme of $Z$. \end{proposition} \begin{proof} Indeed, we have the following commutative diagram
+If $Y\cap Z$ has codimension $r$ in $Z$, then $Y\cap Z$ is an ample (resp. nef) subscheme of $Z$. \end{proposition} \begin{proof} Indeed, we have the following commutative diagram \cite[Corollary II.7.15]{AG}:

 Note that the exceptional divisor of $\pi_Z$ is the restriction of the exceptional divisor $E$ of $\pi_X$.
 If $E$ is $(r-1)$-ample (resp. $(r-1)$-almost ample), so is $E|_{\Bl_{Y\cap Z}Z}$. \end{proof}